Prediction Markets

 Gibraltar is now diversifying into prediction markets, issuing its first license to a prediction market operator, ADI PredictStreet, last March, making Gibraltar the first European jurisdiction to formally license a prediction market platform.

-ADI PredictStreet is the Official Prediction Market Partner of FIFA World Cup 2026, and also announced partnerships with DAZN and Fanatics Markets.
+ADI PredictStreet is the Official Prediction Market Partner of FIFA World Cup 2026 and also recently announced partnerships with DAZN and Fanatics Markets.

 Regulatory Challenges